 “The defining characteristic of the election will be television.”

 Indeed, as Waugh recalled, the effect of new media is often dependent on mainstream media.
 It was only when the Evening Standard carried the story of the “Don’t Panic Online” video that Alan Duncan’s objection that MPs have to “live on rations and are treated like s***” became national news.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.